selamw1/jax-ai-stack/docs/data_loaders_on_gpu_with_jax.md

 colab:
   base_uri: https://localhost:8080/
 id: Ui6aLiZP7aLe
-outputId: 675d6cb7-7d4c-4662-f421-a8181924627e
+outputId: c51529e0-563f-4af0-9793-76b5e6f323db
 ---
 train_model(num_epochs, params, hf_training_generator)
 ```

 +++ {"id": "rCJq2rvKlKWX"}

-## **Summary**
+## Summary

-This notebook has guided you through efficient methods for loading data on a GPU when using JAX.
-You’ve learned how to leverage popular libraries such as PyTorch DataLoader, TensorFlow Datasets, Grain, and Hugging Face Datasets to streamline the data loading process for your machine learning tasks.
-Each of these methods offers unique advantages and considerations, allowing you to choose the best approach based on the specific needs of your project.
+This notebook explored efficient methods for loading data on a GPU with JAX, using libraries like PyTorch DataLoader, TensorFlow Datasets, Grain, and Hugging Face Datasets.
+You also learned GPU-specific optimizations, such as `device_put` for data transfer and memory management, to enhance training efficiency.
+Each methods offers unique benefits, helping you choose the best fit for your project needs.